open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - No additional custom resource needed.

 Cons:
-- Probably more complex to consume the blobs as the consumer must know the identity of the source resource and the resulting blob.
-- No selective watch for changes in the blob possible.
-The reconciliation would always trigger, when something on the status of the source resources is changed.
-(Probably not true, since we watch the source resource that is referenced by the consumer resource (see [watch of the resource controller][watch-resource-controller] ))
 - Since there is a "real" blob in the storage, it should have a respective entity to represent it, e.g.
 `artifact`/`snapshot`